Geek-Estate/horizon-landingpage/_posts/2014-08-05-upside-partnership.md

 ## Summary

 From the surface, Kent is exactly the type of investor the <em>right</em> founders will want to work with.
-Props to [Upside Partnership](http://www.upsidevc.com/), seeming the most founder-friendly seed firm around.
+Props to [Upside Partnership](http://www.upsidevc.com/), seemingly the most founder-friendly seed firm around.